kappanjoe/kappanjoe/README.md

 - 👋 Hi, I’m @kappanjoe!
-- 🌱 I'm currently enrolled in Cohort 7 of the Part-Time Immersive full-stack web development course at [Code Chrysalis](https://www.codechrysalis.io).
+- 🌱 I recently graduated from Cohort 7 of the Part-Time Immersive full-stack web development course at [Code Chrysalis](https://www.codechrysalis.io).
-- 👀 After completing the course this summer, I will be looking for employment as a junior software developer.
-My current focus is on learning JavaScript/TypeScript and Swift/SwiftUI.
+- 👀 Now that I've graduated, I am looking for employment as a junior software developer.

 <!---
 kappanjoe/kappanjoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.